 NIWA role in Argo

 NIWA buys two Argo floats each year and plays another vital role by placing floats for other countries – over 750 in the last 8 years.
 NIWA research vessels, mainly the RV Kaharoa, reach areas of ocean less accessible to other countries.
-The Kaharoa’s most recent journey, in early 2010, deployed floats in the Pacific and Indian Oceans between New Zealand and South Africa.
-Later in 2010, it is off to Valparaiso in South America.
+The Kaharoa’s journey in early 2010, deployed floats in the Pacific and Indian Oceans between New Zealand and South Africa.
+Later in 2010, it headed off to Valparaiso in South America.
 There is even a shield proudly displayed on the Kaharoa with a model of a float and the words ‘World Champion Argo float deployers’.